pywbem/pywbem/docs/mockwbemserver.rst

   :meth:`~pywbem_mock.DMTFCIMSchema` class.

-  The specified CIM classes are added to or updated in a target namespace of the mock repository, and their dependent classes and qualifier types are added to the target namespace from the schemas in the search path as needed.
+  The specified CIM classes are added to or updated in a target namespace of the CIM repository, and their dependent classes and qualifier types are added to the target namespace from the schemas in the search path as needed.

   The dependent classes and qualifier types are determined automatically and recursively.
 This includes superclasses, reference classes (used in reference properties and reference parameters), and embedded classes (i.e. classes referenced through the EmbeddedInstance qualifier).
-Thus, a user creating a mock repository does not have to track down those dependent classes and qualifier types, and instead only needs to know the schema(s) to be used and the creation classes for any CIM instances.
+Thus, a user building a CIM repository does not have to track down those dependent classes and qualifier types, and instead only needs to know the schema(s) to be used and the creation classes for any CIM instances.
 This also means that there is normally no reason to compile the complete schema which is much larger than the classes that are minimally needed.

-It may take a combination of all of the above methods to build a mock repository that satisfies a particular usage requirement.
-A typical approach for building a mock repository is:
+It may take a combination of all of the above methods to build a CIM repository that satisfies a particular usage requirement.
+A typical approach for building a CIM repository is:

 1. Establish the MOF subtrees for the schema(s) needed.
 That can be a downloaded version of the DMTF CIM schema, local modifications to a version of the DMTF